 On the South coast of Kangaroo Island you’ll find the Vivonne Bay General Store & Bottle Shop; home of the famous Whiting burger!
 It is your one stop shop on this part of the island.
 Pop in for that coffee fix and grab a snack, fill up your car with fuel, or shop for anything you may have forgotten to buy before heading off on the rest of your travels.
 They have a great selection of local produce such as honey, eggs, cheese and jams.

 If you like your coffee with a side of ocean views, then the Rockpool Cafe is for you.
 With a relaxing atmosphere and close proximity to the hidden beach of Stokes Bay, it’s the perfect spot to chill out before or after your swim.
 There’s even a covered kids area to keep your little ones amused while you enjoy your coffee.
 As this place is best enjoyed in the warmer months, their opening season is from 1st Sunday in September (Australian Father’s Day) to 2nd Sunday in May (Australian Mother’s Day).
 Check their hours before visiting.

-It might be your first stop, or maybe the last stop, but either way the SeaDragon Cafe in the SeaLink ferry terminal at Penneshaw has your back if you are needing a coffee hit.
+It might be your first stop, or maybe the last stop, but either way the SeaDragon Cafe in the SeaLink ferry terminal at Penneshaw has your back if you are needing a coffee hit by their baristas.
 There’s also a variety of snacks to keep you from going hungry.
 Sit back and enjoy as you look out at the beautiful views of Hog Bay and watch the ferries roll in.
 There’s free Wi-Fi and a souvenir and produce shop for those last minute gifts as well.